AbhinandanRoul/Ellie-TheCheerfulBot/README.md

-# Emotion Tracer with Emilie
+# Emotion Tracer with Ellie

 ## Inspiration
 A lot of students do not stay motivated or remain uninterested during the class.
 It is due to a lack of interest and also depends on the teaching style of the faculty.
 We wanted to resolve that issue by creating a platform that will resolve this issue.